haberdashPI/vim-multi-repl/README.md

 vmap <silent><Leader>. <Plug>(repl-send-text)
 ```

+If you wish to remove these mappings you can add `let g:repl_default_mappings=0`
+to `.vimrc`.

 By default cd and run assume you are operating in a standard unix shell.
-However, you can easily configure cd and run for your specific language as follows:
+However, you can easily configure cd and run for your specific language.
+For example, to configure the command for the [Julia](https://julialang.org/)
+language you could do the following:

 ```vim
 augroup Julia